luisliuchao/dotfiles/.github/actions/auto-assign-action/README.md

 # Auto Assign Action

-An action which adds reviewers to the pull request when the pull request is opened.
+An action which adds reviewers to the pull request when the pull requests are labeled.

 Create a separate configuration file for the auto-assign action (e.g. `.github/auto_assign.yml`).